1 May 2012

 Earlier in Speedboat Diplomacy and Sinking a Carrier: Proof of Concept I discussed the possibility of asymmetrical attacks against a Carrier Strike Group (CSG) and especially the possibility of a swarming attack by small boats.
 That carriers are vulnerable due to their size and in spite of their elaborate defenses I take to be proved by the ability of both Japanese and American forces being able to disable carriers in the Pacific Theater during the Second World War.

-Having thought about this, I think I can formulate my point more concisely: if one rejects the proof of concept of the vulnerability of a carrier, one must show that there have been revolutionary, game-changing developments since WWII and the sinking of the Sheffield.
+Having thought about this, I think I can formulate my point more concisely: if one rejects the proof of concept of the vulnerability of a carrier, one must show that there have been revolutionary, game-changing developments since the sinking of carriers during WWII and the sinking of the Sheffield during the Falkland’s War.
 It could be argued that automated and computerized “smart” weapons constitute a revolutionary development.
 The next question is this: If automation technology constitutes a revolutionary development in weaponry, does it favor the attack or the defense?
 Does it favor conventional forces or unconventional forces?
 Does it favor symmetrical or asymmetrical warfare?
 The machine gun and barbed wire favored the defense; tanks favored the attack.
-The answer is different for different developments.
-However, I’m not going to go further into these intrinsically interesting questions at the present moment.
+The answer is different for different technological developments.
+However, I’m not going to go any further into these intrinsically interesting questions at the present moment.

 In previous posts I’ve cited Craig Hooper’s Next Navy blog and Mike Burleson’s New Wars blog, both of which have covered the topic.
 More recently I noticed a short piece on Thomas Barnett’s blog, The long and the short of the U.S.-Iran naval showdown.
 Barnett writes: